Of all the things we expected to do and see in Cambodia, being shocked, heartbroken and speechless, was never part of our itinerary.

 At the backpacker budget end, a dorm room bed costs from $4 per night whilst a double room with a fan can start around $8 and up.

 Head to the coast and you can find a private beach shack for around $10 on Otres Beach (out of high season).

-We usually go for a double room with aircon in a decent looking hotel or hostel and it worked out between $14 and $18 per night outside of Phnom Penh.
-In the capital, a double with aircon including breakfast cost us $20 to $25 per night but there are cheaper places available.
+We usually go for a double room with aircon in a decent-looking hotel or hostel and it worked out between $14 and $18 per night outside of Phnom Penh.
+In the capital, a double with aircon including breakfast costs us $20 to $25 per night but there are cheaper places available.

 Bamboo Train – the 7km ride costs $5 per person for a return trip plus a tip for the driver.

 The Killing Fields – the site is around 17km outside of Phnom Penh and a Tuk Tuk to get there and back costs $15.
 It’s $6 per person to enter including an excellent audio guide.

 Royal Palace – admission to the palace is $6 per person.

 Day Tour around Battambang – a guided tour with a Tuk Tuk cost us $20 plus a tip for the driver.